Theory

 How and when to use seventh chords?
 Seventh chords are common in many music styles, but especially in blues (major 7th not included) and jazz.

-Chord sequences that shows how 7th chords can be utilized:
+Chord sequences that show how 7th chords can be utilized:

 (Typical blues and jazz progressions.)